markpbaggett/tamu-cookbook/docs/source/components/0002_proxy.rst

 Any repository object that is a subclass of :code:`ore:Aggregation` can be ordered by being represented by a :code:`ore:Proxy`.
-This includes :code:`pcdm:Collection`, :code:`pcdm:Object`, and any subclass of :code:`pcdm:Object` including :code:`pcdmworks:FileSet`.
-A :code:`pcdm:File` is not an instance of a :code:`ore:Aggregation` so it cannot be ordered unless it is a part of :code:`pcdmworks:FileSet`.
+This includes :code:`pcdm:Collection`, :code:`pcdm:Object`, and any subclass of :code:`pcdm:Object` including :code:`pcdmworks:FileSet` or :code:`pcdmworks:Range`.
+A :code:`pcdm:File` is not an instance of a :code:`ore:Aggregation`
+so it cannot be ordered unless it is a part of :code:`pcdmworks:FileSet`.

 Any member of a work that does not have an ordering proxy node is assumed to be unordered according to the PCDM ordering extension.
 To keep things simple for us, we assume multi-canvased works will have a proxy node for any canvas.
 Anything